FaceTime is a favorable app that has been around for more than a decade.

 However, many people don’t realize that you can also use FaceTime with CarPlay.

 CarPlay FaceTime allows you to connect your phone to your car with Bluetooth and make a video call using the FaceTime app.
 CarPlay FaceTime automatically connects to your vehicle, just like regular audio-only calls.
-However, the camera is often disabled for the driver by Apple as a safety feature.
+However, the camera is disabled for the driver by Apple as a safety feature.

 The rest of this article will explain everything you need to know about CarPlay and FaceTime, so you can better understand these applications and ultimately upgrade your driving experience by taking advantage of the features technology provides.